Hong Kong Has Reopened to Travelers. What’s It Like Now?

 Hong Kong is known for its shopping, from the luxe boutiques of The Landmark to the musty antique stores winding along Cat Street.
 There are still the rickety stalls in Sham Shui Po, where vendors sell cut-price speakers and fake name-brand sneakers, jade bracelets of dubious quality, and in the tiny alley food stores stuffed with hard-to-find offerings, English Digestive biscuits and Malaysian kumquat jelly.

-When I returned from my most recent trip, a friend asked whether it was worth visiting Hong Kong now, considering some continued restrictions.
+When I returned from my trip, a friend asked whether it was worth visiting Hong Kong.

 And my answer is yes.